 EXHIBITION ON VIEW: Jan 21 - May 2, 2021

-In-person viewing at BRIC will be available during reduced hours, Wed-Sat 11am-6pm, and at reduced capacity.
-Visitors are encouraged to reserve a space 48 hours in advance by contacting BRIC.
+In-person viewing at BRIC will be available during reduced hours, Wed-Sat 11AM-6PM, and at reduced capacity.
+Visitors are encouraged to make a reservation 48 hrs in advance using this form and are asked to limit their time in the space to an hour.
 In-person viewing availability is subject to change, in accordance with city and state health authorities.